Randomness and Differentiability: Computable randomness

 If the definition of a randomness notion for Cantor space is based on measure, it can be transferred right away to the reals in $[0,1]$ by the correspondence in Subsection~\ref{sub:binary_expansions}.

 Among the notions in the hierarchy mentioned in the introduction, computable randomness is the only one not directly defined in terms of measure.
-We argue that computable randomness of a real is independent of the choice of expansions in base 2.
+We argue that computable randomness of a real is independent of the choice of base for expansion.
 We will use that the condition (iii) in Theorem~\ref{thm:MonSuc} is base-independent.
 First, we give the relevant definitions.